yijingping/django-fabsvc/README.rst

     url(r'^fabsvc/', include('fabsvc.urls')),

-3. Run `python manage.py migrate` to create the fabsvc models.
+3. Run `python manage.py syncdb` to create the fabsvc models.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a fabsvc config (you'll need the Admin app enabled).